configu/setup-cli-action/README.md

 [![Tests Setup Configu CLI Action](https://github.com/configu/setup-cli-action/actions/workflows/setup-cli-action.yml/badge.svg)](https://github.com/configu/setup-cli-action/actions/workflows/setup-cli-action.yml)

-This action is a JavaScript action that sets up Configu CLI in your GitHub Actions workflow by downloading a specific version of it and adding it to the `PATH`.
+The configu/setup-cli-action action is a JavaScript action that sets up Configu CLI in your GitHub Actions workflow by downloading a specific version of Configu CLI and adding it to the `PATH`.

-After you've used the action, subsequent steps in the same job can run arbitrary Configu CLI commands. which work exactly like they do on your local command line.
+After you've used the action, subsequent steps in the same job can run arbitrary Configu CLI commands.
+All of Configu commands work exactly like they do on your local command line.

 ## Usage